 The role and functions of broadcast media managers in society.
 Prerequisites: COM 111 and 160.
+COM 264 is recommended.

-365 NEWSPAPER DESIGN AND GRAPHICS 3 sem. hrs.
+365 NEWSPAPER DESIGN AND GRAPHICS

 Fundamentals of newspaper layout, design, and graphics.
 Lecture and lab.
 Prerequisite: COM 240.
-Materials charge optional.

 366 WEB PRODUCTION AND DESIGN

+3 sem, hrs.

 Design fundamentals and technical skills for Web page production.
 Lecture and lab.
 Prerequisite: COM 240.
-Materials charge optional.

-ETHICAL PROBLEMS IN MASS 367 COMMUNICATION
+367 ETHICAL PROBLEMS IN MASS COMMUNICATION

+3 sem. hrs.

 Analysis of ethical problems in news, entertainment, and persuasive media.
 Students develop analytical skills using cases and research projects.
 Prerequisites: COM 111, 160, 297.

-INTERNATIONAL COMMUNICATION SYSTEMS 3 sem. hrs.
+369 INTERNATIONAL COMMUNICATION SYSTEMS

+3 sem. hrs.

-Examination of mass communication systems employed in foreign countries, their role in national, social and cultural development.
+Mass communication systems employed in foreign countries, their role in national, social and cultural development.
 Prerequisite: COM 111.

-PSYCHOLOGY OF LANGUAGE
+370 PSYCHOLOGY OF LANGUAGE 3 sem. hrs.

-Theories and experimental research relating to the development and functions of language.
-Prerequisite: COM 111 and 297.
+Theories and empirical research relating to the development and functions of language, including how the brain works during conversation, aspects of language gain and loss, and the nature of conversation and its relation to group and social contexts.
+Prerequisites: COM 111 and 297.

-POLITICAL COMMUNICATION
+371 POLITICAL COMMUNICATION

+3 sem. hrs.

 Basic theory and research relating to political campaign communication.
 Special attention is paid to the persuasive process of political campaigning focusing upon the role of the media, the candidate, image creation, and other selected topics on political campaign communication.
-Prerequisite: COM 111; 6 hrs.
-COM or 6 hrs.
-POL recommended.

-372 THEORY AND RESEARCH IN INTERCULTURAL COMMUNICATION
+Prerequisites: COM 111; 6 hours COM or 6 hours POL is recommended.
+372 THEORY AND RESEARCH IN INTERCULTURAL COMMUNICATION 3 sem. hrs.
 Theories and research relating to face-to-face communication among people from different cultural, national, ethnic, or racial backgrounds.
-Prerequisites: COM 111, 272, and 297, or consent of instructor.

-COMMUNICATION AND LEADERSHIP 3 sem. hrs.
+Prerequisites: COM 111 and 297, or consent of instructor.
+373 INTERNAL PUBLIC RELATIONS 3 sem. hrs.